A128K21/MineShield-Proxy/README.md

     # Where should the proxy listen for connections?
     bind-address: "127.0.0.1:25565"

-    # Number of threads to use for the proxy (only used at startup)
+    # Number of threads for listener and forwarding pools (only used at startup)
     proxy_threads: 4

     # ntfy integration "ntfy.sh" "xy-topic" leave blank if disabled.